-30. According to politicians, individuals closely associated to M23, and to Congolese intelligence services, on 2-3 June, and once again on 9-10 June, representatives of the business community from Goma, comprised mostly of owners of fuel stations represented by Desiré Rwabaenda and Dieudonné Komayombi, met General Kabarebe in Kigali, to discuss mobilizing financial contributions to M23.
+30. According to politicians, individuals closely associated to M23, and to Congolese intelligence services, on 2-3 June, and once again on 9-10 June, representatives of the business community from Goma, comprised mostly of owners of fuel stations represented by Desiré Rwabaenda and Dieudonné Komayombi, met Gen. Kabarebe in Kigali, to discuss mobilizing financial contributions to M23.

-E. RDF units directly reinforcing M23 during operations in the DRC
+E. RDF units directly reinforcing M23 during operations in the Democratic Republic of the Congo